 We see it often – someone at your company suggests making a change to your processes and technology stack, but the suggestion goes unheard for far too long.

 Sometimes you already know you need a change, but it takes one light bulb moment and a lot of support from your team to get things going.
-If you’re experiencing any of these growing pains, it’s time to consider implementing an order management solution today.
+If you’re experiencing any of these growing pains, it’s time to consider implementing an order management system (OMS) today.

 1. You plan on adding or changing vendors to improve customer experience

-Loyalty, payment, fraud, tax – the list of vendors your company works with to process orders from start to finish could go on forever.
+Loyalty, payment, fraud, tax – the list of vendors your company works with to process orders from start to finish can be extensive.
 As your business evolves and your customers demand improved experiences, your team needs to be ready to change or add technology quickly.
 Failing to do so can result in poor customer experiences, and ultimately customers who once were your brand advocates will become your competitor’s advocates.

 Think about it – do you have plans to add payment options like Apple Pay, PayPal, Afterpay, or others that are convenient for your customers, so they don’t abandon carts?
-Do you want to give your customers an awesome loyalty experience using a loyalty tool like Clutch?
+Do you want to give your customers an awesome loyalty experience using a loyalty tool like Clutch and GiveX?
 Do you want to give your customers a personalized experience using Emarsys or Salesforce Marketing Cloud?

 2. Your team is processing one order at a time for quality control

-We know it’s important for your team to monitor orders for quality control as they’re being processed, but a one-by-one approach will hold you back in the long run.
+We know it’s important for your team to monitor orders for quality control as they’re being processed, but a one-by-one approach prohibits scalability.

 When it comes to scaling, automation is key.
 Quality control should be left to automated order management workflows that can detect issues like over-allocated inventory, payment issues or custom order inconsistencies.